algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecifications/technicalSpecifications.md

 ## Algorithm

+### Certainly!
+Here's the content formatted for better readability

+---

-### Algorithm Description
+## Algorithm Description

-For this project, we have chosen to implement a bidirectional Dijkstra algorithm as our primary method for calculating the shortest path between landmarks.
+For this project, we have chosen to implement a **bidirectional Dijkstra algorithm** as our primary method for calculating the shortest path between landmarks.
 This variant of Dijkstra's algorithm is a well-established approach used for finding the shortest paths from a source node to a target node in a weighted graph.
 It operates by simultaneously exploring the graph from both the source and the target nodes, effectively reducing the search space and improving efficiency.

 The bidirectional Dijkstra's algorithm works by maintaining two sets of distances: one from the source node and another from the target node.
 Each search proceeds until the two searches meet, at which point the shortest path can be determined.
 This method is particularly advantageous in large graphs, as it can significantly decrease the time complexity compared to a unidirectional search.

-We opted against using the A*(A star) algorithm due to the absence of a suitable heuristic for our specific use case.
+We opted against using the **A* (A star) algorithm**due to the absence of a suitable heuristic for our specific use case.
 The A* algorithm typically relies on a heuristic function to estimate the cost from a given node to the target node, which helps guide the search process.
 However, in our scenario, we lack spatial coordinates or specific destination points; instead, we only have the travel times between landmarks.
 This limitation renders the creation of an effective heuristic impractical, as the time-based weights do not provide a meaningful estimate of distance or cost in the context of our graph.

 The bidirectional Dijkstra's algorithm, on the other hand, is well-suited for our needs as it does not require heuristics and can efficiently handle graphs with non-negative weights.
 By leveraging this algorithm, we can ensure accurate and reliable calculations of the shortest paths based solely on the travel times provided in our dataset.